Belém Tower: Lisbon’s Maritime Masterpiece

 This was the Age of Discovery—when explorers like Vasco da Gama launched voyages that would redraw the map and redefine the world.
 And Belém Tower was both guardian and witness.
 Its stone walls once echoed with prayers and farewells, its balconies carved with rope and coral, symbols of sea and sovereignty.

-Soverra Reflection: Belém Tower is not just architecture.
+Soverra Insight: Belém Tower is not just architecture.
 It’s an anchor for memory, holding fast to the edge of time.

 Manueline Majesty in Every Detail